 RCH does not employ specific network congestion management practices.
 By this we mean that RCH does not have automatic systems that make changes to network routing or individual subscriber bandwidth and/or latency based on network congestion.

-RCH reserves the right to temporarily block or throttle internet traffic to subscribers who do not meet our acceptable use policy as outlined in the Internet Access Terms of Service at http://www.roanokeconnect.com/notices.html.
+RCH reserves the right to temporarily block or throttle internet traffic to subscribers who do not meet our acceptable use policy as outlined in the Internet Access Terms of Service at the Roanoke Connect website.

 RCH does not block or rate-control specific protocols or ports with the following exceptions:

-A high priority feature is not currently available to subscribers wishing to use Voice over IP (VoIP) services.
+A high priority feature is not currently available to subscribers wishing to use Voice over IP (VoIP) services but RCH reserves the right to provide such a feature in the future.
 This Quality of Service (QOS) mechanism can be used to give priority to a specific class of traffic.
-Note that the QOS feature is used to prioritize a portion of the individual subscriber’s traffic over that same subscriber’s standard traffic.
+Note that a QOS feature prioritizes a portion of a subscriber’s traffic over that same subscriber’s standard traffic.
 Priority traffic does not allow the subscriber to exceed the individual subscriber rate limit.
-If this service is made available in the future, subscribers must specifically request this service by contacting firstname.lastname@example.org.
+If this service is made available in the future, subscribers must specifically request this service by emailing Roanoke Connect.

-RCH may provide certain other services from time to time as described at http://www.roanokeconnect.com.
+RCH may provide certain other services from time to time as described on the Roanoke Connect website.
 RCH network management does not discriminate against or favor such services from RCH any differently than those from other providers.

 RCH prides itself on providing quality subscriber service.
-RCH uses U.S. based, English speaking subscriber support for questions and issue resolution.
-RCH employs a full time support staff and Subscriber Relationship Management system to review and work towards resolution of any and all disputes.
+RCH uses U.S.-based, English-speaking subscriber support for questions and issue resolution.
+RCH employs a full-time support staff and Subscriber Relationship Management system to review and work towards the resolution of any and all disputes.
 While RCH strives to have a live person available to answer phone calls during business hours, should all phone lines be in use, subscribers are encouraged to leave voicemails that are attached to RCH’s ticketing system or to submit a ticket through the subscriber portal regarding their issue.
-All phone calls, voicemails and emails to RCH support generate a support ticket and case number.
+All phone calls, voicemails, and emails to RCH support generate a support ticket and case number.
 Subscribers receive email notifications when a new case is generated, reviewed, and resolved.

 If a subscriber believes that these open Internet rules are not being met, the subscriber may file an informal complaint at the Federal Communications Commission.
-The FCC urges subscribers to submit any complaints via its website at the following address: http://esupport.fcc.gov/complaints.htm.
+The FCC urges subscribers to submit any complaints via its website at the following address: Federal Communications Commission website.
 Subscribers may also file a formal complaint at the FCC using Part 76 of the Commission’s rules.